-- Each child will have a tray in the refrigerator for storing perishable food and a cubby for non-perishables. - Homemade infant food needs to be provided in individual servings that can be warmed in water at no more than 120°. - Infant food must not be warmed in the microwave. - Unless a child will eat a whole jar of food, it must be placed in a bowl.
+- Each child will have a tray in the refrigerator for storing perishable food and a cubby for non-perishables. - Homemade infant food needs to be provided in individual servings that can be warmed in water at no more than 120°. - Foods for infants must be cooked (no raw foods), must be cut up into very small pieces and be appropriate for the child's age.
+Teachers may reach out if foods are chokables or not appropriate/safe to feed your child. - We do not use microwaves to heat food. - Unless a child will eat a whole jar of food, it must be placed in a bowl.
 Any food that has not been eaten must be discarded. - Baby food can be stored for 24 hours after being opened. - Teachers do not offer cow's milk to children less than 12 months of age. - Teachers only serve whole milk to children between the ages of 12 24 months.